secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 The 'secondlife' script which launches Second Life contains some configuration options for advanced troubleshooters.

-* AUDIO - Edit the 'secondlife' script and you will see three audio
+* AUDIO - Edit the 'secondlife' script and you will see these audio
-  options: LL_BAD_ESD, LL_BAD_OSS, LL_BAD_ALSA.
-Second Life tries to
+  options: LL_BAD_OPENAL_DRIVER, LL_BAD_FMOD_ESD, LL_BAD_FMOD_OSS, and
-  use ESD, OSS, then ALSA audio drivers in this order; you may uncomment the corresponding LL_BAD_* option to skip an audio driver which you believe may be causing you trouble.
+  LL_BAD_FMOD_ALSA.
+Second Life tries to use OpenAL, ESD, OSS, then ALSA audio drivers in this order; you may uncomment the corresponding LL_BAD_* option to skip an audio driver which you believe may be causing you trouble.

 * OPENGL - For advanced troubleshooters, the LL_GL_BLACKLIST option lets you disable specific GL extensions, each of which is represented by a